Dedekind domains and ideals #

 Main definitions #

-alternatively defines a Dedekind domain as an integral domain where every nonzero fractional ideal is invertible.is_dedekind_domain_inv_iff
+is_dedekind_domain_invalternatively defines a Dedekind domain as an integral domain where every nonzero fractional ideal is invertible.is_dedekind_domain_inv_iffshows that this does note depend on the choice of field of fractions.is_dedekind_domain.height_one_spectrumdefines the type of nonzero prime ideals ofR.

 Main results: #